These sour cream chicken enchiladas are the best enchiladas I have ever eaten. Mexican chicken enchiladas creamy and full of flavor.

 - 2 tablespoons chopped coriander

-Finely slice the onion.
-Heat the oil in a sauce pan and cook the onions for about 2 minutes or until translucent.
+- Saute: Finely chop the onion.
+Heat the oil in a saucepan and cook the onions for about 2 minutes or until translucent.
 Grate the garlic and add it to the pan together with the chili.
 Stir for one minute.

-Blend the canned tomatoes in a blender or with an immersion blender.
-Give them to the pan, add the sugar, dried oregano and salt and cook on medium heat for 5 minutes.
+- Sauce: Blend the canned tomatoes in a blender or with an immersion blender.
+Pour into the pan, add the sugar, dried oregano, and salt and cook on medium heat for 5 minutes.
 Cover the pan partially if it starts to splutter.
 Stir occasionally.
 Remove the tomato sauce from the heat and let cool for 5 minutes.
 Stir in the sour cream and the chopped coriander.

-Heat a large pan without adding any oil.
-Give one tortilla at a time in the pan and heat it until softer and pliable, about 10 seconds on each side.
+- Heat tortillas: Heat a large pan without adding any oil.
+Heat one tortilla at a time in the pan and until softer and pliable, about 10 seconds on each side.
 Repeat with the rest of the tortillas.

-Roll the tortillas and give them to the casserole dish.
-Pour the remaining tomato and sour cream sauce all over the enchiladas and sprinkle everything with the remaining grated cheese.
+- Roll the tortillas and place them in the casserole dish.
+Pour the remaining tomato and sour cream sauce over the enchiladas and sprinkle everything with the remaining grated cheese.

-Note 1: You can use ground cayenne pepper or any other fresh or dried chili you like, just think to adjust the quantity according to your heat tolerance.
+- You can use ground cayenne pepper or any other fresh or dried chili you like; think to adjust the quantity according to your heat tolerance.